-Used oils may contain harmful impurities that have accumulated during use.
-The concentration of such impurities will depend on use and they may present risks to health and the environment on disposal.
-ALL used oil should be handled with caution and skin contact avoided as far as possible.
-Continuous contact with used engine oils has caused skin cancer in animal tests.
+: Used grease may contain harmful impurities that have accumulated during use.
+The concentration of such harmful impurities will depend on use and they may present risks to health and the environment on disposal.
+ALL used grease should be handled with caution and skin contact avoided as far as possible.
+High pressure injection of product into the skin may lead to local necrosis if the product is not surgically removed.
 12. ECOLOGICAL INFORMATION Ecotoxicological data have not been determined specifically for this product.
 Information given is based on a knowledge of the components and the ecotoxicology of similar products.
 Unless indicated otherwise, the data presented is representative of the product as a whole, rather than for individual component(s).
 Acute Toxicity : Poorly soluble mixture.
 May cause physical fouling of aquatic organisms.
-Expected to be practically non toxic: LL/EL/IL50 > 100 mg/l (to aquatic organisms) LL/EL50 expressed as the 6/8 00000001692 Print Date 07.08.2013 MSDS IN nominal amount of product required to prepare aqueous test extract.
+Expected to be practically non toxic: LL/EL/IL50 > 100 mg/l (to aquatic organisms) LL/EL50 expressed as the nominal amount of product required to prepare aqueous test extract.
 Mineral oil is not expected to cause any chronic effects to aquatic organisms at concentrations less than 1 mg/l.
-Microorganisms Data not available Mobility Liquid under most environmental conditions.
-If it enters soil, it will adsorb to soil particles and will not be mobile.
-Floats on Persistence/degradability Expected to be not readily biodegradable.
-Major constituents are expected to be inherently biodegradable, but the product contains components that may persist in the environment.
-Contains components with the potential to bioaccumulate.
-Bioaccumulation Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.
+Microorganisms Data not available Semi-solid under most environmental conditions.
+If it enters Mobility soil, it will adsorb to soil particles and will not be mobile.
+Floats Persistence/degradability Expected to be not readily biodegradable.
+Major constituents are expected to be inherently biodegradable, but the product contains components that may persist in the environment. : Contains components with the potential to bioaccumulate.
+Bioaccumulation Other Adverse Effects Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.
 Not expected to have ozone depletion potential, photochemical ozone creation potential or global warming potential.
-13. DISPOSAL CONSIDERATIONS Other Adverse Effects Material Disposal Recover or recycle if possible.
+13. DISPOSAL CONSIDERATIONS Material Disposal : Recover or recycle if possible.
 It is the responsibility of the waste generator to determine the toxicity and physical properties of the material generated to determine the proper waste classification and disposal methods in compliance with applicable regulations.
 Do not dispose into the environment, in drains or in water courses.

-Container Disposal Dispose in accordance with prevailing regulations, preferably to

-a recognised collector or contractor.
-The competence of the collector or contractor should be established beforehand.

-Disposal should be in accordance with applicable regional, Local Legislation

-national, and local laws and regulations.

-14. TRANSPORT INFORMATION

-Land (as per ADR classification): Not regulated

-This material is not classified as dangerous under ADR regulations.

-IMDG

-This material is not classified as dangerous under IMDG regulations.

-IATA (Country variations may apply)

-This material is either not classified as dangerous under IATA regulations or needs to follow country specific requirements.

-Additional Information : MARPOL Annex 1 rules apply for bulk shipments by sea.

-15. REGULATORY INFORMATION

-The regulatory information is not intended to be comprehensive.
+Container Disposal Dispose in accordance with prevailing regulations, preferably to a recognised collector or contractor.
+The competence of the collector or contractor should be established beforehand. : Disposal should be in accordance with applicable regional, Local Legislation national, and local laws and regulations.
+14. TRANSPORT INFORMATION Land (as per ADR classification): Not regulated This material is not classified as dangerous under ADR regulations.
+IMDG This material is not classified as dangerous under IMDG regulations.
+IATA (Country variations may apply) This material is either not classified as dangerous under IATA regulations or needs to follow country specific requirements.
+Additional Information: MARPOL Annex 1 rules apply for bulk shipments by sea.
+15. REGULATORY INFORMATION The regulatory information is not intended to be comprehensive.
 Other regulations may apply to this material.

-EC Classification Not classified as dangerous under EC criteria.

-No Hazard Symbol required EC Symbols
+EC Classification : Not classified as dangerous under EC criteria.
+EC Symbols : No Hazard Symbol required EC Risk Phrases : Not classified.

-7/8

-Print Date 07.08.2013 00000001692 MSDS IN

-EC Risk Phrases : Not classified.
 EC Safety Phrases : Not classified.

-Chemical Inventory Status

-EINECS : All components

-listed or polymer
+Chemical Inventory Status EINECS : All components listed or polymer exempt.

-exempt.